-The IRS does not:
+The IRS doesn't:

-- Call you if you owe taxes, without first sending you a bill in the mail
+- Call you if you owe taxes, without first sending you a bill in the mail.

-- Call taxpayers with threats of lawsuits or arrests for not paying
+- Call taxpayers with threats of lawsuits or arrests for not paying.

-It’s time to take action if someone:
+Take action if someone:

-- Calls to demand immediate payment
+- Calls to demand immediate payment.

-- Demands you pay taxes and doesn’t let you question or appeal the amount you owe
+- Demands you pay taxes and doesn’t let you question or appeal the amount you owe.

-- Threatens to bring in police or other agencies to arrest you for not paying
+- Threatens to bring in police or other agencies to arrest you for not paying.